PickYourOwn.org

-How to can your own homemade canned beets (complete directions with photos )
+Canning Beets: How to can your own homemade canned beets

 PDF print version

-One other important note: you will need a pressure canner.
-Beets are a low acid food, so you can not use a boiling water bath canner.
-It must be a pressure canner.
+One other important note: you will need a Pressure Canner.
+Beets are a low acid food, so you cannot use a water bath canner .
+It must be a Pressure Canner.
 Pressure canners cost more than water bath canners, but they are more versatile and last a lifetime, and your children and grandchildren may be using it.
 I've had mine for 20 years and it looks good for another 50 years.
 See this page for more information about pressure canners.

 Directions for Making Canned Beets